erictepper/mines/README.md

 them, if a false flag exists, or will have a flag placed in a spot that is most useful.

 **Potential future features include:**
+* Treat control+left-click as a right-click in order to accommodate single-button mouse laptops.
 * Change new game / reset options to dropdown menu to clean up interface.
 * Save/load game.
 * Game timer
 * Scoring system
 * Daily games

+**Bugs to fix:**
+* Resets are treated as a new game - the first move upon a reset will move mines.
+This should not happen.